You are here

 Providers regularly offer seasonal discounts and special promotions on their phone plans, so don't hesitate to check our updated list of the current special promotions for phone deals in France every so often to get the deal that will best suit your needs and your budget.

 The "Chatel Law" (la loi Chatel)

-The Chatel law makes it easier for consumers to cancel (résilier) mobile phone plans that are for greater than year, requiring that contract cancellation fees (frais de résiliation) be reduced to 25% their original amount if a plan is cancelled after one year (i.e. anytime after the 13th month of the plan).
+The Chatel law makes it easier for consumers to cancel (résilier) mobile phone plans that last more than a year, requiring that contract cancellation fees (frais de résiliation) be reduced to 25% of their original amount if a plan is cancelled after one year (i.e. anytime after the 13th month of the plan).

 Cancelling a Plan Without Penalty

 Depending on your reason for ending your mobile phone plan, you may be able to leave your mobile phone contract without paying an early cancellation fee.
 Note that - this is France, after all - you will have to provide accompanying documentation (pièces justificatives) to prove your situation.